-304.1 Waste accumulation prohibited.
-Combustible waste material creating a fire hazard shall not be allowed to accumulate in buildings or structures or upon premises.

-304.1.1 Waste material.
-Accumulations of wastepaper, wood, hay, straw, weeds, litter or combustible or flammable waste or rubbish of any type shall not be permitted to remain on a roof or in any court, yard, vacant lot, alley, parking lot, open space, or beneath a grandstand, bleacher, pier, wharf, manufactured home, recreational vehicle or other similar structure.
+- 304.1 Waste accumulation prohibited.
+Combustible waste material creating a fire hazard shall not be allowed to accumulate in buildings or structures or upon premises. - 304.1.1 Waste material.
+Accumulations of wastepaper, wood, hay, straw, weeds, litter or combustible or flammable waste or rubbish of any type shall not be permitted to remain on a roof or in any court, yard, vacant lot, alley, parking lot, open space, or beneath a grandstand, bleacher, pier, wharf, manufactured home, recreational vehicle or other similar structure. - 304.1.2 Vegetation.

-304.1.2 Vegetation.
 Weeds, grass, vines or other growth that is capable of being ignited and endangering property, shall be cut down and removed by the owner or occupant of the premises.
-Vegetation clearance requirements in urban-wildland interface areas shall be in accordance with the International Wildland-Urban Interface Code.

-304.1.3 Space underneath seats.
+Vegetation clearance requirements in urban-wildland interface areas shall be in accordance with the International Wildland-Urban Interface Code. - 304.1.3 Space underneath seats.
 Spaces underneath grandstand and bleacher seats shall be kept free from combustible and flammable materials.
-Except where enclosed in not less than 1-hour fire-resistance-rated construction in accordance with the International Building Code, spaces underneath grandstand and bleacher seats shall not be occupied or utilized for purposes other than means of egress.

-304.2 Storage.
-Storage of combustible rubbish shall not produce conditions that will create a nuisance or a hazard to the public health, safety or welfare.

-304.3 Containers.
-Combustible rubbish, and waste material kept within or near a structure shall be stored in accordance with Sections 304.3.1 through 304.3.((4))3.

-304.3.1 Spontaneous ignition.
+Except where enclosed in not less than 1-hour fire-resistance-rated construction in accordance with the International Building Code. - 304.1.3.1 Spaces underneath grandstands and bleachers.
+Spaces underneath grandstands and bleachers shall not be occupied or utilized for purposes other than means of egress except where equipped with an automatic sprinkler system in accordance with Section 903.2.1.5.1, or separated with fire barriers and horizontal assemblies in accordance with Section 1029.1.1.1. - 304.2 Storage.
+Storage of combustible rubbish shall not produce conditions that will create a nuisance or a hazard to the public health, safety or welfare. - 304.3 Containers.
+Combustible rubbish, and waste material kept within or near a structure shall be stored in accordance with Sections 304.3.1 through 304.3.4. - 304.3.1 Spontaneous ignition.
 Materials susceptible to spontaneous ignition, such as oily rags, shall be stored in a listed disposal container.
-Contents of such containers shall be removed and disposed of daily.

-304.3.2 Capacity exceeding 5.33 cubic feet.
-Containers with a capacity exceeding 5.33 cubic feet (40 gallons) (0.15 m3) shall be provided with lids.
-Containers and lids shall be constructed of noncombustible materials or of combustible materials with a peak rate of heat release not exceeding 300 kW/m2 when tested in accordance with ASTM E 1354 at an incident heat flux of 50 kW/m2 in the horizontal orientation.
+Contents of such containers shall be removed and disposed of daily. - [S] 304.3.2 Capacity exceeding 5.33 cubic feet.
+Containers with a capacity exceeding 5.33 cubic feet (40 gallons) (0.15 m^3) shall be provided with lids.
+Containers and lids shall be constructed of noncombustible materials or of combustible materials with a peak rate of heat release not exceeding 300 kW/m2 where tested in accordance with ASTM E1354 at an incident heat flux of 50 kW/m2 in the horizontal orientation.

 - 1. Wastebaskets complying with Section 808. - 2.
 Waste accumulated for collection by the City's solid waste utility shall be stored in containers (to include recycling containers) specified in the City's solid waste collection contracts authorized by ordinance. - 3.
-Containers in areas protected by an approved automatic sprinkler system installed throughout in accordance with Section 903.3.1.1, 903.3.1.2 or 903.3.1.3. - 304.3.3 Capacity exceeding 1.5 cubic yards.
+Dumpsters or containers in areas protected by an approved automatic sprinkler system installed throughout in accordance with Section 903.3.1.1, 903.3.1.2, or 903.3.1.3. - 304.3.3 Capacity exceeding 1.5 cubic yards.
 Dumpsters and containers with an individual capacity of 1.5 cubic yards [40.5 cubic feet (1.15 m3)] or more shall not be stored in buildings or placed within 5 feet (1524 mm) of combustible walls, openings or combustible roof eave lines.